pythonarcade/arcade/CONTRIBUTING.md

 2. If it is one of the supported shells, run `./make.py --install-completion $(basename "$SHELL")`
 3. Restart your terminal

-If your default shell is not the shell you prefer using for arcade development, you may need to specify it to the command above directly instead of using auto-detection.
+If your default shell is not the shell you prefer using for Arcade development, you may need to specify it to the command above directly instead of using auto-detection.